SamyAbisaleh/Interactive-Lab-Hub/Lab 2/README.md

 When you have laid out your board, send it off to be fabricated.
 You might need to order components, tools or other apparatus (like programmers or FTDI interfaces) to complete the design at this time too.

 **Document what you sent, and to where, with enough specificity that anyone else could have the same thing made.**

+I send the board found under part D. I sent it to Aisler, after determining its sizing.
+I would really recommend checking out their website, as they made the entire process almost seamless.
+[Link can be founder here](https://aisler.net/).
+Furthermore, my board can be found [here](https://aisler.net/p/UBRWSGKI).

 ## Pain Points
 There were a couple of pain points I had with this assignment